papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 ## Defining the network

 As mentioned in the [Configuration Files section](../index.md/#configuration-files), Zombienet uses a configuration file to define the ephemeral network that will be spawned.
-This example will use the following configuration file:
+To follow this tutorial, you can create a file named `minimal-example.toml` with the following content:

 ```toml
 [settings]